A Simple Algorithm for Exact Multinomial Tests: Application

 \section{Application}

 In this section, the use of the new method is illustrated in a simulation study.
 On the one hand, this serves to show the improvements in runtime in comparison to the full enumeration method.
-On the other hand, this sheds some light on the fit of the asymptotic approximation to the probability mass test provided by Theorem \ref{Thm:AsApprox} for a medium sample size ($n = 100$).

-As a practical application, the usage of exact multinomial tests to increase the information conveyed by the \emph{calibration simplex} \citep{Wil13}, a graphical tool used to assess ternary probability forecasts, is outlined.
+On the other hand, this sheds some light on the fit of the asymptotic approximation to the probability mass test provided by Theorem \ref{Thm:AsApprox} for a moderate sample size ($n = 100$).
+As a practical application in forecast evaluation, the usage of exact multinomial tests to increase the information conveyed by the \emph{calibration simplex} \citep{Wil13}, a graphical tool used to assess ternary probability forecasts, is outlined.